inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 Most operating systems offer built-in monitoring tools to keep track of memory consumption.
 To circumvent a lack of memory, try reducing the patch size or the number of threads if using parallel patch mode.
 If this still consumes too much memory, try using sequential patch mode to minimize memory consumption.

+Another way to significantly reduce memory consumption is to downsample the input data as per our recommended workflow.
+For instance, downsampling the data by a factor of 2 along each dimension would reduce the memory footprint of the algorithm by a factor of 4.

 ## Output Units
 The temporal traces extracted by Inscopix CNMFe can be expressed in terms of different units.